ffund/tcp-ip-essentials/lab-l2-bridge/learning-switch.md

 Finally, we will run the `iperf` transmitter to send traffic to each of those.
 Try to start the two transmitters quickly, one after the other.

-On node-1, run
+On romeo, run

 ```
 iperf -c 10.0.0.3 -t 90
 ```

-and on node-2, quickly run
+and on juliet, quickly run

 ```
 iperf -c 10.0.0.4 -t 90